-- Bulld upon the Commercial Core's environmental improvements to reduce impacts to lake clarity.
-Relocate inappropriate uses from sensitive landscapes and consider dual uses of water quality facilities to achieve environmental and community needs. - Identify inappropriate uses which are contacted as the environment zones or other sensitive lands and determine appropriate strategies for relocation to more appropriate sites. - Identify opportunities to improve the connection to recreation sites and provide beach access through the relocation of uses on sensitive lands. - Consider the dual use of sediment basins to achieve environmental goals and provide community resources such as park facilities. - Develop verifiable environmental improvements as part of areawide solutions. - Identify opportunities for property owners to connect to planned and implemented area-wide BMP projects to reduce existing sediment loading to Lake Tahoe and other environmental impacts.
-Coordinate area-wide BMPs to technical realities. - Coordinate area-wide BMPs to technical realities.
-Utilize reinvestment to implement environmental improvements, - including water quality and scenic threshold attainment.
-Consider reinvestment opportunities to relocate inappropriate uses, provide lake access, and achieve environmental gains while providing community resources. - Provide a package of environmental improvements that can be included with reinvestment.
+- Build upon the Commercial Core's environmental improvements to reduce impacts to lake clarity.
+Relocate inappropriate uses from sensitive landscapes and consider dual uses of water quality facilities to achieve environmental and community needs. - Identify inappropriate uses which are located in stream environment zones or other sensitive lands and determine appropriate strategies for relocation to more appropriate sites. - Identify opportunities to improve the connection to recreation sites and provide beach access through the relocation of uses on sensitive lands. - Consider the dual use of sediment basins to achieve environmental goals and provide community resources such as park facilities. - Develop verifiable environmental improvements as part of areawide solutions. - Identify opportunities for property owners to connect to planned and implemented area-wide BMP projects to reduce existing sediment loading to Lake Tahoe and other environmental impacts. - Coordinate area-wide BMPs to technical realities. - Utilize reinvestment to implement environmental improvements, including water quality and scenic threshold attainment. - Consider reinvestment opportunities to relocate inappropriate uses, provide lake access, and achieve environmental gains while providing community resources. - Provide a package of environmental improvements that can be included with reinvestment.